lovette/jsonlogalert/README.md

 Rule sets are a series of fields and conditions applied to each log entry to determine what action to take.
 Rule files can be defined as YAML or JSON files.

-You can see the rules and the order they are applied with `--print-rules`.

-	jsonlogalert --print-rules

 Field operators and values can be specified as strings or lists.
 The default operator ("OP") is equality (`=`).

 	"FIELD": "value"